 Ms. Laura Bianchi, Research Assistant

 Ms. Bianchi joined the Office of the Ombudsperson in 2017.
-She has a professional background in journalism, research and international relations.
-She has worked in multimedia journalism for 17 years, taught journalism skills, and assisted the Media and Outreach Section of the UN International Criminal Tribunal for the former Yugoslavia in The Hague and worked for the News and Media Division of the UN Department of Global Communications in New York.
+She has a professional background in journalism and research, politics and international relations.
+She has worked in multimedia journalism and lectured journalism skills for 17 years.
+She assisted the Media and Outreach Section of the UN International Criminal Tribunal for the former Yugoslavia in The Hague and worked for the News and Media Division of the UN Department of Global Communications in New York.

 Ms. Bianchi holds a Master of Science in International Relations from the Graduate School of Social Sciences of University of Amsterdam.
 Her thesis focused on the EU-US Terrorist Finance Tracking Program Agreement.
 She also has a Bachelor of Arts in Political Science from Leiden University and a Bachelor of Journalism from the University of Applied Sciences of Utrecht.